“SAVAGED BY SHARK”

 Do these versions of the death of now-threatened species have currency today?
 Should seventies shark attitudes not have gone out with avocado bathroom suites?

-The sharks board has removed many of its nets in favour of drumlines in order to reduce bycatch, which is a good thing.
+The sharks board has removed many of its nets in favour of drumlines in order to reduce bycatch.
 Fewer whales and dolphins are caught by mistake.
 But drumlines are baited hooks, and unfortunately many sharks do not survive.

 Are sharks a threat to you?
 A clear and present danger?
 Well in South Africa alone, about 4 500 people are killed on the roads annually.
 Four thousand five hundred.
 About five primary schools worth of people.